dylanized/drupal-docker/COMPOSE.md

-Here are steps for running a Drupal development site using separate Docker Compose on Mac OS X.
+Here are steps for running a Drupal development site using Docker Compose on Mac OS X.

 ### Step 1 - Install Docker